-“I have been studying textures on functional ceramics, making conventional forms a work of art for people to enjoy while using them.”
+“I have been studying textures on functional ceramics, making conventional forms a work of art.
+Pots that matter for people who care.”

-I was introduced to clay in a basic ceramic class at Keystone College in 1996.
-It was there that I saw the artist and professor Bill Tersteeg turn a large bowl on his wheel.
-I fell in love with clay as a medium because I was able to manipulate it in many ways, far easier than painting or drawing.
-After achieving my AFA, I then spent three years at Marywood University where I completed my BFA in Ceramics with artist and professor Matt Povse.
+I was introduced to clay in an introductory ceramic class at Keystone College in 1996.
+There, I saw the artist and professor Bill Tersteeg turn a large bowl on his wheel.
+I fell in love with clay as a medium because I could manipulate it in many ways, far more accessible than painting or drawing.
+After achieving my AFA, I spent three years at Marywood University, where I completed my BFA in Ceramics with artist and professor Matt Povse.

 While attending university, I took time off to work an apprenticeship with the artist Sharon DiGennaro at Wild Flower Pottery in Thompson, PA.
-With student loans to pay off and no studio space, I put my wheel and kilns in storage for a long and sad 10 years and worked in the manufacturing industry.
-When we bought our home, I put in a small studio and dug out my wheel and kiln.
+With student loans to pay off and no studio space, I put my wheel and kilns in storage for a long and sad ten years and worked in the manufacturing industry.
+When we bought our home, I put it in a small studio and dug out my wheel and kiln.
 It has been an incredible time working with clay again, and I was encouraged to sell some of my functional work by family.
-I continued almost where I left off.
-I have been studying textures on functional ceramics, making conventional forms a work of art for people to enjoy while using them.
+I continued almost where I had left off.
+I have been studying textures on functional ceramics, making conventional forms a work of art.
+Pots that matter for people who care.